LukeTL/VPN-Service-Project/README.md

 ![Baseline Architecture](assets/poc_architecture.drawio.png "Baseline Architecture")

-Architecture Logic that I need to implement after settling ansible dynamic inventory with bastion host:
+Architecture Logic that I need to implement after settling current issues:

 - OpenVPN will need to have a centralised authentication system.
 I need to implement regional Microsoft AD for both VPCs
 - Have to look into whether ALB is suitable for stateful VPN connections